Scaffold-Stark/speedrunstark/README.md

 > 👩‍💻 Rerun `yarn deploy --reset` whenever you want to deploy new contracts to the frontend, update your current contracts with changes, or re-deploy it to get a fresh contract address.

+> ⚠️ **Important:** The first account (deployer) is used as the contract owner.
+For testing user-facing functionality (depositing collateral, minting, repaying, etc.), please use a **second account**.
+You can create a second account by opening a private/incognito browser window or using a different wallet.
+This ensures you're testing as a regular user rather than the owner.

 🔏 Now you are ready to edit your smart contract `MyUSDEngine.cairo` in `packages/snfoundry/contracts/src`

 ---